jadaml/Raisin/README.md

 Raisin
 ======

-Raisin is supposed to be a C++ framework/library/tool that gives the programmer an easy interface to write games.
+Raisin is a C++ tool that gives the programmer an easy interface to write games.

 *Please note that this is a work in progress project and far from finished.*
-Pull request might be refused that will not match the (un-written) guidlines of the program structure.
+Pull request will be rejected in this early stage of production.

 License
 -------